blahcat/blahcat.github.io/_posts/2016-03-08-bkpctf-2016-complex-calc.md

 This actually shows quite well in the flow graph:

-{% include image.html alt="flowgraph" src="https://i.imgur.com/omGULMz.png" %}
+{% include image.html alt="IDA flow graph" src="https://i.imgur.com/omGULMz.png" %}

 Since we control what is written in the heap (same method than `simple_calc`), we can control whether we want to deallocate using `unlink` or `munmap` (simply